-Welcome to our new podcast series, CASI Chronicles where you’ll meet the unsung heroes of the Canadian aeronautics, aerospace and remote sensing communities.
+Welcome to our new podcast series, CASI Chronicles where you’ll meet the unsung heroes of the Canadian aeronautics, aerospace and associated technologies communities.

 In the inaugural episode, we sat down with Dr. Brian Brisco, a leading research scientist at Natural Resources Canada and former president of both CASI and CRSS.
 Dr. Brisco tells us about his long and successful career working in remote sensing, which got its start with a little help from Brigitte Bardot.
 To learn more, listen in!

 CASI Chronicles Episode 1: Dr. Brian Brisco

 Interviewer: Rachel Kaszanits, student, uOttawa

 Sound recordist: Yaameen Khan, student, uOttawa